kaustubhad/fastman/README.md

 ```
 ![](https://github.com/kaustubhad/fastman/blob/main/plots/cmd3.png)

 Let us say we are interested in highlighting some particular 3876 SNPs in chromosomes 2 and 5.
-We have the name of the required SNPs in a character vector called snp1.
+We have the names of the required SNPs in a character vector called snp1.
 ```
 str(snp1)
 ```